Minwax stain and polyurethane; photo courtesy Kelly R. Smith

 Why is this?
 Because softer wood is much more porous and tends to absorb too much stain, and in an unequal and uneven manner.
 It all has to do with the cell structure of the wood surface.

 Hardwood has a dense and tight cell structure so it is more difficult for the stain to penetrate deeply or quickly.
 That gives you ample time to wipe down your woodworking project to fine tune your desired shading.
+This is a big plus in my book.
+Yes, hardwood is more expensive but it has decided advantages.

 So How do Paint Contractors and Carpenters Work their Magic?